 And this: there's the part we leave out in English but Ambrose did not leave out -- when you are someplace else, do as they do there, not as they do in Rome.
 Didn't I just say that?
 No. A couple three paragraphs above, I said the Roman way does not have to be imposed anywhere else, which was a reference to the validity of Lutheran liturgical reform, that Rome does not have to authorise and control liturgy and impose its way throughout the church.

 Which was a major issue in the Reformation.
-Yet now, having established that, and, having later come here to escape not a church but a government imposed synthesis of Lutheran worship with other worship, what do we do -- turn around and impose Roman and other worship on ourselves.
-We escape the Prussian Union of Lutheran and other German Protestant worship to seek to combine Lutheran and other American Protestant worship.
+Yet now, having established that, and, having later come to the US to escape a government imposed synthesis of Lutheran worship with other worship, what do we do?
+We turn around and impose Roman and other worship on ourselves, that's what.
+We escape the Prussian Union of Lutheran and other German Protestant worship then here seek to combine Lutheran and other American Protestant worship.
 And when we are not doing that, we seek to combine Lutheran worship with Rome's latest, the novus ordo of Vatican II.

 Si fueris alibi, vivito sicut ibi.

 Do as the Romans do when in Rome.
 We are not in Rome any more than we are in Willow Creek.
-Walther knew this, and in his day founded LCMS with like minded pastors to counter the efforts to recast Lutheran worship with what were called "new measures" drawn from churches with big attendance, supposedly taking forms that address people now better and endowing them with Lutheran content, never mind that the forms are as they are precisely so as to not have the beliefs we have about worship.
+Walther knew this, and in his day founded LCMS with like minded pastors to counter the efforts to recast Lutheran worship with what were called "new measures" drawn from churches with big attendance, supposedly taking forms that address people now better, and endowing them with Lutheran content -- hey, just what they do now -- never mind that those forms are as they are precisely so as to not have the beliefs we have about worship.

 Yet over a century later so many of us fall for the same siren call of the new measures of our day, trying to adopt them but with a Lutheran content.
 And so many others try to counter it with a tradition that is no tradition at all but simply taking another non-Lutheran new measure, the novus ordo of Vatican II, and make it our own, joining the bandwagon of liturgical heterodox churches whose common property such adaptations have become.